pruzanov/ME.scripts/README.md

 ==========

-A collection of scripts for data parsing (modENCODE - specific): useful and not so much Intention here is to share code between modENCODE data wranglers and coop students
+A collection of scripts for data parsing (modENCODE - specific): useful and not so much Intention here is to share code between modENCODE data wrangler(s) and coop students